fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

-The results show that IBK has a higher classification accuracy than ZeroR and that this difference is statistically significant (the little “v” character next to the result).
+The results show that IBK has a higher classification accuracy than ZeroR and that this difference is statistically significant (the little "v" character next to the result).

 Expand the experiment and add more algorithms and rerun the experiment.

-Change the “Test base” on the “Analyse” tab to change which set of results is taken as the reference for comparison to the other results.
+Change the "Test base" on the "Analyse" tab to change which set of results is taken as the reference for comparison to the other results.

 **Lesson 13: Tune Algorithm Parameters**